ihaveamac/ninfs/README.md

 # fuse-3ds
 FUSE Filesystem Python scripts for Nintendo 3DS files

-Why Python?
-Because I can.
-And I can't be bothered to learn something else.
-Also these scripts are probably not very good but they work for me.

 ARM9 bootROM required.
 Checked in order of:
 * `boot9.bin` (full) in current working directory
 * `boot9_prot.bin` (protected) in current working directory